 3. Reduced Capability

-The squatted truck also doesn’t work the way a normal truck would.
+A squatted truck also doesn’t work the way a normal truck would.
 Some of its towing capability is lost because of how the rear sits on the ground.
 Additionally, you will notice some changes to the way the truck brakes and handles.

 4. Goes Through Parts

-Aside from that, the squatted truck can go through suspension parts faster.
+Aside from that, squatted trucks can go through suspension parts faster.
 You might be replacing springs and shocks more frequently because of the added wear.
 Not only that, but the tires are going to wear out faster in the rear than they did before.
 You want to factor in the price of these additional tires in the long-haul cost.

-There’s also the damage that gets done if you rub the back of the truck on a dip in the road.
+There’s also the damage that gets done if you scrape the back of the truck on a dip in the road.
 You could quickly be looking at some expensive repair bills just to give your truck a cool look.

 Cost to Squat a Truck

-On average, you could spend anywhere between $250 and $10,000 to squat your truck based on what your goals and aspirations are.
+On average, you could spend anywhere between $250 and $10,000 to squat your truck, based on what your goals and aspirations are.
 There are many factors that influence how much you will spend in the long run.
 For starters, the cost depends heavily on what size truck you drive.
 It will also depend on the squat kit that you pick out and whether you can put it on yourself or not.
 If there are other components involved, such as an upgraded suspension, these will also add to the cost.

 To lift the front of the truck, you could get a cheap kit that will raise it about two inches.
-With many of these, you might spend only a couple of hundred dollars and you shouldn’t need any major modifications.
+With many of these, you might spend only a couple of hundred dollars, and you shouldn’t need any major modifications.
 It’s also possible to put many of these kits on yourself without professional tools.
 However, the more reputable of a brand you choose and the more durable the parts are, the higher the cost will rise.